-Introduction to Three-Dimensional Art (A40020)
+Introduction to Three-Dimensional Art (A40020) 1 semesters, 1 credits

 Students taking Introduction to Three-Dimensional Art engage in learning experiences that encompass the study of historical and current trends in art.
 This information can then be incorporated into their own art.
 Course projects include working in the following mediums: sand, clay, wood, fiber, plaster, plastic, glass, glass-fusing, glass slumping, and jewelry making.
 Counts as a Fine Art credit for the AHD.